Review of Queen of the Mississippi deck 1 (Main)

 Deck 1 layout features the boat’s unique 14 m / 45 ft long ramp (bow-ship location) that allows guests to go ashore at any place along the Queen of the Mississippi itinerary route on Mississippi river.
-While all American Cruise Lines tours and excursions ashore are complimentary (included in tickets prices), guests still can arrange their own land tours and shopping excursions as private activities in ports of call.
+While all American Cruise Lines tours and excursions ashore are complimentary (included in ticket prices), guests still can arrange their own land tours and shopping excursions as private activities in ports of call.

-Vestibule is called the ship’s 4-decks high Atrium area (lobby level on deck 1).
+The vestibule is called the ship’s 4-decks high Atrium area (lobby level on deck 1).
 It has an open-floor design, and also the boat’s 2 elevators accessing all decks.
 Here is also located the self-service laundry room (portside).

-Galley is the ship’s Kitchen.
+The galley is the ship’s Kitchen.

 Cruise cabins from 113 to 118, all of which are Riverview (outsides with a non-opening window) – 6x category A, of them #118 is wheelchair accessible) and one Single occupancy cabin (#117, category S).